After your operation

 You will be in the intensive care unit (ICU) or high dependency unit (HDU) for the first 24–48 hours.
 This is so that the nurses can monitor you closely.

-Eating and drinking after pancreatic surgery
+Eating and drinking after surgery

-How quickly you start eating and drinking will depend on your recovery.
-Some people may not be able to start eating very quickly.
-If you have a leak from where the pancreas, bile duct or stomach are joined to the small intestine you may need to have food into a vein (intravenously) for a few days.
+You may be fed through a tube to begin with, or if you have problems eating normally.
+This gives your digestive system time to recover.
+The tube may go through your nose or through a small hole in your tummy.
+Not all hospitals use feeding tubes.
+If you have a leak where the pancreas, bile duct or stomach are joined to the small intestine you may need to have food into a vein (intravenously) for a few days.

 Going to the toilet

-Review date March 2021
+Review date November 2023